HiiImTrung/DS-Disaster-Response/README.md

 ## Disaster Response Pipeline Project

 ## Project Summary
 This project is a part of the Udacity Data Scientist Nanodegree program.
-Its objective is to construct a Natural Language Processing (NLP) model capable of categorizing messages dispatched during disaster situations.
-The model is trained on a dataset comprising authentic messages transmitted during past disaster occurrences.
-Subsequently, the model is deployed to classify incoming messages during similar events.
+Its objective is to construct a Natural Language Processing (NLP) model capable of categorizing messages made during disaster situations.
+The model is trained on the set of data comprising authentic messages transmitted during past disaster occurrences.
+Subsequently, the model is deployed to classify upcoming messages during the unexpected events.

 ## File Structure
 data/: Contains data files and scripts for data processing.